The Ultimate Guide to Video Prospecting in Sales

 The good news is, you can use video prospecting at any stage of the sales process.

 Ryan Reisert is a best-selling sales author.
 He told us he finds video to be a great method for delivering follow-up information after cold calling.

 “Instead of just sending text in an email, add a video!”

 “This helps to interrupt the pattern that prospects are used to when being sold to, grabbing their attention and making the experience more memorable.”

-“More and more people like to consume content in video form, and you can provide more context, use imagery alongside text.
-It's a powerful way to communicate, so roll with it.”
+“More and more people like to consume content in video form.
+You can provide more context and use imagery alongside text.
+It’s a powerful way to communicate, so roll with it.”

 The reason being?